Term Insurance Coverage: Meaning, Benefits & How Much | PolicyX

 Sum assuredGrows annuallyFixedStable financial needs

-• Critical illnesses pay a lump sum amount upon the serious illness, such as heart disease or cancer.
+• Critical Illness riders pay a lump sum amount upon diagnosis of a serious illness, such as heart disease or cancer.

-• Waiver of premium waives future premiums if the policyholder gets disabled or critically ill.
+• Waiver of Premium waives future premiums if the policyholder becomes disabled or critically ill.

-• Return of premium option: In the Return of Premium option, if the policyholder survives the entire policy term, all the premiums paid would be refunded.
-This option suits those seeking financial discipline plus a premium refund at maturity.
+• Return of Premium (ROP) option: If the policyholder survives the entire policy term, all premiums paid are refunded.
+This option suits those seeking financial discipline along with a premium refund at maturity.

-• Payout options: Term plans allow you to select the way you want your amount to be paid to the nominee.
+• Payout Options: Term plans allow you to select how the sum assured is paid to the nominee.

-• You can go for a lump sum pay option where the entire amount is paid at once.
+• You can opt for a lump sum payout, where the entire amount is paid at once.

-• In the combination option, a part is paid upfront, and the remaining is provided to the nominee as income over time.
+• In the combination option, a part is paid upfront, and the remainder is provided to the nominee as income over time.

-• Annual or monthly installments payment is segmented into fixed periodic payments to provide on-time income support.
+• Annual or monthly installment payments are segmented into fixed periodic payments to provide timely income support.

 For instance: Sum Assured = ₹1 crore